miniozoid3/RobloxCrossServerPlayers/README.md

    - Just run `index.js` and cross your fingers.
 No guarantees here!
    - Make sure your port forwarding if your using your home newtork.
    - I reccomend to use a server instead of your home pc.
+   - Make sure to install express with npm.

 2. **Edit the Script:**
    - Open the Roblox game in Studio.